wiz0u/WTelegramClient/README.md

 An invalid API request can result in a `RpcException` being raised, reflecting the [error code and status text](https://revgram.github.io/errors.html) of the problem.

-You can find more code examples in [EXAMPLES.md](https://github.com/wiz0u/WTelegramClient/blob/master/EXAMPLES.md) and in the Examples subdirectory.

 The other configuration items that you can override include: **session_pathname, server_address, device_model, system_version, app_version, system_lang_code, lang_pack, lang_code, user_id**

 Optional API parameters have a default value of `null` when unset.
 Passing `null` for a required string/array is the same as *empty* (0-length).
 Required API parameters/fields can sometimes be set to 0 or `null` when unused (check API documentation or experiment).